kevin801221/Amazing-AgenticUniversity-The-Hub-for-Modern-Agent-Frameworks/README.md

 Welcome to **AgenticU** — a curated, multi-project teaching repository focused on building modern Agentic AI systems with LLMs.

-This project is built from my teaching journeys across Taiwan: in classrooms, workshops, and corporate trainings.
+This project is built from my teaching journeys across Everywhere: in classrooms, workshops, and corporate trainings.
 Inside, you’ll find **hands-on tutorials, code examples, and full project demos** built with the latest frameworks in the LLM agent ecosystem, including:

 - LangChain